WHAT IS ADKAR

-- It comes hand in hand with a project management.
-A project brings a solution, while the Model focuses on adoption and usage.
+- It comes hand-in-hand with project management.
+A project brings a solution, while the Model focuses on its adoption and usage.

 PEOPLE SIDE OF CHANGE

-According to Prosci®‘s research, people side of change is cited as the most common reason for project failure.
-We are all familiar with the project output being realized but the outcomes are not as near as expected.
-Organizations often invest solely in the technical side of solution that brings change, but little put attention to the people who will need to bring that change to life by changing the way they work.
+According to Prosci’s research, the people side of change is cited as the most common reason for project failure.
+We are all familiar with the project output being realized, but the outcomes are not as close as expected.
+Organizations often invest solely in the technical side of the solution that brings change, but few pay attention to the people who will need to bring that change to life by changing the way they work.

 Managing organizational changes is far more successful when leaders are aware of the people side of change and understand how it affects individuals.
-There are tools, models and methodology that can help them onboard individuals on a journey to change and to cope with resistance.
-It is individuals who collectively make up organization, and organizational change is therefore made of accumulated individual changes.
+There are tools, models and methodology that can help them board individuals on a journey to change and cope with resistance.
+It is individuals who collectively make up an organization, and organizational change is therefore made of accumulated individual changes.

 CHANGE AS A PROCESS

 ADKAR® Model is a process-oriented approach.
-The Model presents five milestones of individual’s path through change process and those correspond to three states of change.
+The Model presents five milestones of an individual’s path through the change process and those correspond to three states of change.

-In a TRANSITION state, the focus is on empowering people to handle the change.
-It is important they know what to do and to be able to develop needed skills and behaviors to successfully move through this state.
+In the TRANSITION state, the focus is on empowering people to handle the change.
+It is important they know what to do and are able to develop needed skills and behaviors to successfully move through this state.

 Successful change requires integrating individual change management with organizational change management.
-Prosci® offers another component of methodology known as Prosci® 3-Phase Process.
+Prosci offers another component of methodology known as the Prosci 3-Phase Process.

 It provides strategic and step-by-step approach to organizational change management.
-The link between individual and organizational change management is what differentiate Prosci® Methodology from others and makes it world leading methodology.
+The link between individual and organizational change management is what differentiates Prosci Methodology from others and makes it the world leading methodology.

 THE 3-PHASE PROCESS

-The 3-phase process is a structure for organizational change.
-It includes research-based assessments and templates that project or change manager can use to work through the change initiatives they are driving.
+The 3-phase process is the structure for organizational change.
+It includes research-based assessments and templates that project- or change managers can use to work through the change initiatives they are driving.